fizalihsan/fizalihsan.github.io/source/technology/java-concurrency.md

 # FAQs

 * how to test throughput of concurrent programs?
-* System.millis and System.nanos
 * Work stealing pattern - learn
-* CompletionService
-* Why thread.start() shouldn't be invoked from a constructor?
 * Java 1.5 Double-checked locking mechanism
 * What is the significance of Stack Size in a thread?
 (JVM Option -Xss)
 * Difference between sleep(), yield(), and wait()